OrdnanceSurvey/osbng-py/README.md

 ## Contributing

-Please raise an issue to discuss features, bugs or general questions.
+Please raise an issue to discuss features, bugs or ask general questions.

 ## License